The Healthiest Types Of Tea, According To A Functional Medicine Expert

 Many types of black teas are blends of different varieties of black teas from different regions.
 It also has the highest caffeine content of all tea types on average.

 Since black teas are oxidized, the catechins originally present are converted to theaflavins.
 While the high catechin content in green tea is a major health benefit, studies have shown that theaflavins are just as powerful antioxidants, making black tea a perfect choice if you are needing a boost of caffeine and want the antioxidant benefit.

 Black teas don't tend to differ too much in health benefits; choosing the right one for you is really a matter of taste.
 Some of the most common black teas include:

-4. Oolong tea: the underdog.
+4. Oolong tea

 If black, green, and white tea are Destiny's Child, oolong is the overlooked member of the group who got kicked out sometime in the late '90s.
 But oolong is awesome!

 Oolong tea is produced similarly to black tea, except oolong is oxidized for half the time.
 Although the mechanisms are still shaking out, research demonstrates that dark teas like oolong help favorably modulate our gut microbiome.Oolong tea is also thought to increase metabolism and fat oxidation, thereby impacting body weight.
 More studies are needed in this area.

 The bottom line?
 All teas are healthy beverage options, so choose based on your personal goals, genetic makeup, and flavor preferences.